JetBrains/Qodana/topics/qodana-sarif-output.md

 [//]: # (title: SARIF output)

-%product% reports are formatted according to the [SARIF specification](https://docs.oasis-open.org/sarif/sarif/v2.1.0/os/sarif-v2.1.0-os.html) and are contained in a JSON file.
+%instance% reports are formatted according to the [SARIF specification](https://docs.oasis-open.org/sarif/sarif/v2.1.0/os/sarif-v2.1.0-os.html) and are contained in a JSON file.
-The %product% implementation of SARIF follows the general format rules, but also specifies several custom properties contained in [property bags](https://docs.oasis-open.org/sarif/sarif/v2.1.0/os/sarif-v2.1.0-os.html#_Toc34317448).
+The %instance% implementation of SARIF follows the general format rules, but also specifies several custom properties contained in [property bags](https://docs.oasis-open.org/sarif/sarif/v2.1.0/os/sarif-v2.1.0-os.html#_Toc34317448).

 ## Report structure

-Here is the structure of reports produced by %product%:
+Here is the structure of reports produced by %instance%:

 ```json